A breakdown of everything to know about how to invest in life science — from biotech and pharmaceuticals to medical devices and genetics.

 The overarching term “life science” refers to the study of living organisms and life processes.
 Given the sector’s broad reach, many investors aren’t sure exactly how to invest in life science.

-Read on for an overview of those four key areas of the life science arena and how to invest.
+Read on for an overview of these four key life science sectors and how to invest in life science.

 Biotechnology is backed by innovation and is a sector that uses cellular and biomolecular methods to improve or create products in various industries.